TobikoData/sqlmesh/docs/quick_start.md

 We now briefly review each model in the project.

 The first model is a `SEED` model that imports `seed_data.csv`.
 This model consists of only a `MODEL` statement because `SEED` models do not query a database.

-In addition to specifying the model name and CSV path relative to the model file, it includes the column names and data types of the columns in the CSV:
+In addition to specifying the model name and CSV path relative to the model file, it includes the column names and data types of the columns in the CSV.
+It also sets the `grain` of the model to the columns that collectively form the table's unique identifier, `id` and `ds`.

 ```sql linenums="1"
 MODEL (